Delicious Creamy Spaghetti Seafood Salad To Die For (With Video)

 This salad is a family favorite and always one of the first things to go at family cookouts.
 LMBO!!
 So that’s how you know it’s good!
 And if you’re anything like me and are a seafood and pasta addict, this Creamy Spaghetti Seafood Salad recipe is for you!

-The best part is that this Creamy Spaghetti Seafood Salad recipe is very simple and extremely easy to make!
+The best part is that this Creamy Spaghetti Seafood Salad recipe is straightforward to make!
 Read below for more on this unique one-of-a-kind seafood salad recipe.

 Aunt Janet and Nydia’s Creamy Spaghetti Seafood Salad

-It’s so good that whenever they would make this and bring it to family functions, it’s one of the first things to go.
+They were so good that whenever they brought salads to family functions, they were among the first things to go.
 Lol!
 Nydia would bring 2 large, deep lasagna-size pans of salad, and my aunt Janet did the same.

 The anti-white club